1terry/Hack-Western/README.md

 # **Nutri-Power: Personal calorie and micronutrient counter**
-Created for Hack Western 8
+Created for Hack Western 8 using Flask.

 Authors:
 - Terry Ju